rmasiso/Music-GenAI-App/README.md

 pip install -r requirements.txt
 ```

 Sometimes, using a python venv can be finnicky.
 So, you might want to do things manually.
-If the above methods don't work try doing the following:
+If the above methods don't work try doing the following within your virtual environment:

 ```
 pip install "torch=2.0"